mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 Well done! 👌

-Now you can see the commits notification in Process details and continue your work.
+Now you can see the commits notification in Test details and continue your work.

-It’s time to add Local Arguments 💬 to your Process by clicking the ‘Add Local Arguments’ button and filling the form displayed on the screen.
+It’s time to add Local Arguments 💬 to your Test by clicking the ‘Add Local Arguments’ button and filling the form displayed on the screen.
 Enter the Argument name and the Default value, and click the ‘Save’ button or dismiss this action clicking the ‘Close’ button.
-You can add as many Arguments as you wish and the list of all Arguments will be visible in the Process details.
+You can add as many Arguments as you wish and the list of all Arguments will be visible in the Test details.

 💬 Definition alert! 🔔
 Local arguments - defined values with a name your test can use when executing, assign to every single script.

-# Workflows
+# Test Plans

-Creating the Workflow 💬  is another step in your adventure with PowerFarm.
+Creating the Test Plan 💬  is another step in your adventure with PowerFarm.
 And it’s not a complicated operation either.

 💬 Definition alert! 🔔
-Workflow - Set of scripts that can be executed in a sequence or simultaneously without any dependencies.
+Test Plan - Set of scripts that can be executed in a sequence or simultaneously without any dependencies.

-Click the ‘Create new workflow’ button on the top right corner of the screen to display the form to fill.
+Click the ‘Create new Test Plan' button on the top right corner of the screen to display the form to fill.

-For now, you only provide the Workflow’s name, an optional description, and choose a Parallel💬  or Sequential💬  checkbox.
-Once you click the ‘Save’ button, your new Workflow will appear on the list.
+For now, you only provide the Test Plan’s name, an optional description, and choose a Parallel💬  or Sequential💬  checkbox.
+Once you click the ‘Save’ button, your new Test Plan will appear on the list.

-💡 We recommend creating both Parallel and Sequential Workflows to practice the following steps.
+💡 We recommend creating both Parallel and Sequential Test Plans to practice the following steps.

 💬 Definition alert! 🔔